home-assistant/core/README.md

  * Open a url in the default browser at the host machine
  * Simulate key presses on the host for Play/Pause, Next track, Prev track, Volume up, Volume Down
  * Support for remoting Home Assistant instances through a Python API
- * Android Tasker project to control Home Assistant from your phone and report charging state.

 ![screenshot-states](https://raw.github.com/balloob/home-assistant/master/docs/states.png)